triton-inference-server/tutorials/Popular_Models_Guide/Llama2/trtllm_guide.md

 ```bash
 python3 /tensorrtllm_backend/scripts/launch_triton_server.py --world_size=<world size of the engine> --model_repo=/opt/tritonserver/inflight_batcher_llm
 ```
+`<world size of the engine>` is the number of GPUs you want to use to run the engine.
+Set it to 1 for single GPU deployment.
 > You should expect the following response:
 > ```
 > ...